xypron/rtmask/README.rst

 stub stores this internally.

 The rtmask program uses an ioctl() call to read the value.
-The ioctl is expected to be implemented in Linux v5.11 earliest.
+The ioctl is provided by Linux v5.11.
 Cf. https://lore.kernel.org/linux-efi/20201127192051.1430-1-xypron.glpk@gmx.de/

+A further ioctl() call is used to get the value of the field Revision of the EFI system table which indicates the UEFI specification revision to which the firmware conforms.
+This ioctl is to be expected in Linux v5.12 earliest.

 The kernel must be configured with CONFIG\_EFI\_TEST=m.